AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-12-why-flutter.md

 It’s sometimes not practical to rewrite your entire application in Flutter all at once.
 For those situations, Flutter can be integrated into your existing application piecemeal, as a library or module.
 That module can then be imported into your Android or iOS (currently supported platforms) app to render a part of your app’s UI in Flutter.
 Or, just to run shared Dart logic.

 **2. Flutter can be developed on multiple IDEs**
-- Including the Android Studio which is backed by JetBrains which build worlds’ best IDE such as IntelliJ, WebStorm, PyCharm and many more.
+- Including the Android Studio which is backed by JetBrains which build the worlds’ best IDE such as IntelliJ, WebStorm, PyCharm, and many more.
-- It works perfectly on VS Code, and those who are not coming from Android Native development, can use VS Code as the IDE.
+- It works perfectly on the VS Code, and those who are not coming from Android Native development, can use the VS Code as the IDE.

 **3. Flutter has whole suites of web-based tooling of debugging and inspecting Flutter applications**